dmacvicar/terraform-provider-libvirt/README.md

 Be aware that this variables may be subject to change again in future versions.

-## Troubleshooting (aka you have a problem)

-Have a look at [TROUBLESHOOTING](doc/TROUBLESHOOTING.md), and feel free to add a PR if you find out something is missing.

 ## Authors

 * Duncan Mac-Vicar P. <dmacvicar@suse.de>